 Each cottage has a large private, properly dog secure enclosed garden to keep those doggies safe

-If your woofers like to sit on the sofa with you that's no worries, just bring your own blankets to cover them.
+If your woofers like to sit on the sofa with you, they are more than welcome to at our cottages, we just ask that your bring your own blankets to cover the furniture

 We have an on-site dedicated ¾ acre enclosed dog zone, complete with agility course